 Competency-Based Occupational Frameworks (CBOF)

 For those reasons, the U.S. Department of Labor has contracted with the Urban Institute to develop voluntary, consensus-based National Occupational Frameworks (NOFs) to help employers and sponsors develop, and apprenticeship officials evaluate, new apprenticeship programs.
 These NOFs were developed in partnership with employers, sponsors, expert workers, educators, subject matter experts, trade associations, labor organizations and licensing bodies to ensure that they meet the needs of a broad range of companies and organizations and enable industry-wide acceptance of apprenticeship training.

 Employers or sponsors who want to register a new apprenticeship program can use the NOFs as a starting point.
-Although no employer or sponsor is required to use the NOFs, your program could get a more rapid review if you do use the frameworks, since they’ve already received support from the employer community.
-Employers or sponsors may customize their apprenticeship program to meet their unique needs, but at least 80% of the program must align with the NOF to receive expedited review.
+Although you’re not required to use the NOFs, your program could get a more rapid review if you do use the frameworks, since they’ve already received support from the employer community.
+Employers or sponsors may customize their apprenticeship program to meet their unique needs, but at least 80% of the program must align with the NOF in order to qualify for facilitated review.
 Job functions or competencies identified in the NOFs as advanced or optional need not be included in the sponsor’s individual program and do not count against the allowable 20 percent customization.